ViktorFairuschin/VAE/README.md

 # Learning Disentangled Representations from Chicago Face Database.

-This project was created during the Certified Artificial Intelligence Engineer training.
+This is a project was working on during the Certified Artificial Intelligence Engineer training.

-## Usage
+### Data

+The dataset can be downloaded [here](https://www.chicagofaces.org).

 ### Model training